eleven41/skeddly-slate/source/index.html.md

 ---
-title: API Reference
+title: Skeddly API Reference

 language_tabs:
+  - http
-  - shell
+  - shell: curl

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>